-For the Level 3 Diploma in Accounting, RPL is only available for some unit assessments from early 2025.
+RPL is planned to be made available from mid-2025.
+Please refer to the RPL Policy for full details on restrictions and the process.
 There are restrictions on the number of units that may be claimed by RPL to ensure that at least 50% of the qualification will always be externally assessed.
 Where RPL is successfully claimed for a unit assessment, the student will be given a pass mark for that assessment and this mark will be used in determining the final qualification grade.
-In order to achieve a higher mark, the assessment must be taken as normal.
+In order to achieve a higher mark, the student must sit a standard assessment instead.